2 children on sofa in background with parents arguing in foreground - divorce

 • The powers available to the court in the given proceedings.

 While children are not usually asked to attend court, or to speak to lawyers or a judge, it can happen in the right circumstances.
-The children will speak with the Family Court Advisory and Support Service, where they are asked in an appropriate manner, how they feel about any existing arrangements and whether they would like to spend more or less time with either parent.
+The children will speak with the Children and Family Court Advisory and Support Service (CAFCASS), an independent body representing children’s interests and advising the family courts about children’s welfare.

-Based on these conversations, the Family Court Advisory and Support Service can issue a report to the court containing recommendations based on what the children have said.
+Based on these conversations, CAFCASS can issue a report to the court containing recommendations based on what the children have said.
 The older the child, the more weight is given to their views.
 But they should not overlook the other criteria in the welfare checklist.

 Our expert family lawyers provide comprehensive confidential family legal advice tailored to individual circumstances, on divorce, separation, finances, child arrangements, cohabitation disputes and nuptial agreements.
 With officers located across the UK, our family lawyers are on hand to help support you and your family during what can be a difficult time.